ekMonkey/setjap/README.md

 # setjap
-Change the boot region (this is not a display fix) of PSX game to NTSC/J
+Used to change the boot region (this is not a display fix) of PSX GAME to NTSC/J. This comes in handy for some of the old japanese PSone with mod chip installs that only let you boot backup games that have your region boot code in them.